 In the following text, "Society" shall signify the American Physical Society, "Council" and " Board" shall signify the Council of Representatives and the Board of Directors of the Society, respectively; and "CEO" shall signify the Chief Executive Officer of the Society, and “electronic ballot” or “electronic form” shall signify the use of email, web or on-line methods, or a combination of these media.

 This Section of the American Physical Society shall be known as the Ohio-Region Section (OSAPS).

 ARTICLE II - OBJECTIVE

 The objective of the Section shall be to advance and disseminate the knowledge of physics, and to foster a community of physicists that promotes the awareness of the science of physics in Ohio and neighboring regions.

 ARTICLE III - ENABLING CONSTITUTIONAL PROVISION

-Article IX of the Constitution of the Society, as said Article may be subsequently revised or amended, is hereby incorporated in these Bylaws by reference.
+Article VIII of the Constitution and Bylaws of the Society, and associated Policies and Procedures of the Society as may be subsequently revised or amended, are hereby incorporated in these Bylaws by reference.

 ARTICLE IV - MEMBERSHIP

-Members of the Society who have indicated, in accordance with procedures established by Council, their desire to join the Section and who retain membership from year to year by the payment of designated dues or by some other method established by Council shall become members of the Section.
+Members of the Society who have indicated, in accordance with procedures established by Board, their desire to join the Section and who retain membership from year to year by the payment of designated dues or by some other method established by Board shall become members of the Section.

 ARTICLE V - EXECUTIVE COMMITTEE